 COME JOIN US FOR MIGRATION TIME TO SEE MANY BIRDS AND WALK THROUGH THE BEAUTIFUL SPRING WOODS SURROUNDING THE NATURE CENTER.
 ALL LEVELS OF BIRDERS ARE ENCOURAGED TO ATTEND.
 THE WALK LEADERS ALWAYS WELCOME QUESTIONS.
 FOR INFORMATION OR IF YOU NEED DIRECTIONS, CALL THE CHICAGO AUDUBON OFFICE AT (773) 539-6793.
 YOU DO NOT NEED TO BE A MEMBER OF CHICAGO AUDUBON TO JOIN US.
 EVERYONE IS WELCOME!

-Look for migrant sparrows, woodpeckers, early warblers, and resident woodland birds.
-Bemis Woods North, Wolf Road, between 31st and Ogden, Westchester.
-Park at Bemis Woods North, easternmost part of parking area, just west of Wolf Road.
-Walk leader: Doug Stotz ([email protected]).
+Look for migrant songbirds, especially warblers, vireos, flycatchers, thrushes and sparrows, plus resident woodland birds.
+Meet at Bemis Woods North, Wolf Road between 31st and Ogden, Westchester.
+Park at easternmost part of parking area, just west of Wolf Road.
+Leader: Doug Stotz ([email protected]).